+At $\delta <0$ the biasing function significantly deviates from linear prescription and is steeper than $\hat{b}$.
+Moreover, the galaxy density remains positive below $\delta_{\rm TH}$, indicating that galaxy formation is not entirely quenched { even} in { very} low-density environments.}

 Table~\ref{tab:errors} lists the bias parameters measured in the VIPERS subsamples of Table~\ref{tab:cats} together with random and systematic errors estimated from the mocks.
-All parameters have been computed by integrating the mean biasing function out to the value $\delta_{\rm Max}$ listed in the Table.
-Altogether the results confirm the various trends that we have described in the previous sections: the value of $\hat{b}$ increases with luminosity, scale and with the redshift beyond $z = 0.9$.
+We computed all of the parameters by integrating the mean biasing function out to the value $\delta_{\rm MAX}$ listed in the Table.
+Altogether the results confirm the various trends that we described in the previous sections: the value of $\hat{b}$ increases with luminosity, scale, and with the redshift beyond $z = 0.9$.
 Deviations from linear biasing are small but typically detected with significance larger than 1 $\sigma$.
-The nonlinear bias parameter is, within the errors, independent of redshift, luminosity or scale.
+The non-linear bias parameter is, within the errors, independent of redshift, luminosity, or scale.

-All errors quoted in the Table were obtained from the analysis of the HOD-based VIPERS mock catalogs.
-These catalogs do not fully match all characteristics of the real sample.
-In particular at $z>0.9$ the mean galaxy number density in the real sample is significantly smaller than in the mocks.
-Diluting a sample decreases the accuracy of the reconstruction.
-However, our analysis suggests that this only increases random uncertainties but it does not induce additional systematic errors.
-As a result, errors estimated from the mocks are somewhat underestimated at high redshifts.
-The effect is partially hidden by cosmic variance whose contribution to the error budget is similar to that of shot noise, as we have seen.
-The cosmic variance contribution to the total error is also listed in Table~\ref{tab:errors}.